 The training of new staff is crucial to the NHS, helping it replace those leaving, meet increasing demand and cover vacancies.
 In England, at any one time there are in the region of 200,000 students in training and education to become clinicians and junior doctors in postgraduate medical education.

 The number of foundation doctors has decreased by over 2,700 between June 2020 and 2021.
 However, June 2020 reported an unusually high level of junior doctors, which was likely to be due to medical students taking up temporary contracts.
 In contrast, the number of specialty registrars increased by over 3,300 over the same period.
-The number of GP registrars has remained fairly stagnant until recently where numbers increased by over 800 between March 2020 and March 2021.
+The number of GP registrars has remained fairly stagnant until recently where numbers increased by 1,065 between June 2020 and June 2021.

 Monitoring medical recruitment is essential to ensure that posts for different specialties are being filled.
 Core psychiatry has seen an increase in the rate of places filled between 2017 and 2020 (from 64.6% to 100%), as has paediatrics, with an increase of 8.75 percentage points over the same period.
 The number of GP posts has increased, with all posts being filled in the most recent recruitment round.